NYCDOB/Facades/index.md

 ### WHAT RECENT ENFORCEMENT ACTIONS HAVE BEEN IMPLEMENTED?

-Following the May 2015 façade failure, DOB implemented changes to its own procedures to increase façade enforcement.
-Among other changes, DOB:
+DOB has launched significant improvements to its Façade Inspection Safety Program.
+Some of these changes are:

-* Established a new system to track all Local Law 11 inspection reports;
+* Established a new system to track all Local Law 11/98 inspection reports (DOB NOW Safety);
+* Proactive inspections on all FISP compliance filings including SAFE and SWARMP submissions;
-* Required that any building that fails to timely file an inspection report will have 180 days to submit the report -- if the landlord fails to do so, the City will conduct an inspection and, if needed, place safety sheds at the location at the landlord’s expense; and
+* Any building that fails to timely file a compliance inspection report (NR), the Department will conduct an inspection and, if needed, place public protection at the location at the owner’s expense; and
-* Mandated that any building that files a report indicating there are dangerous conditions will be given 180 days to correct these conditions.
-Again, if the landlord fails to do so, the City will conduct an inspection and, if needed, place safety sheds at the location at the landlord’s expense.
+* Mandated that any building that files a report indicating there are unsafe conditions will be given 90 days to correct these conditions.
+The owner must install public protection as soon as an unsafe condition is discovered.
+Again, if the landlord fails to do so, the City will conduct an inspection and, if needed, place public protection at the location at the landlord’s expense.

 ### HOW IS DOB HELPING CUSTOMERS MEET THEIR FAÇADE COMPLIANCE FILING REQUIREMENTS?